Micdejc/llm_multiturn_attacks/README.md

 This study was conducted as part of a PhD research project in Cybersecurity and Artificial Intelligence, supported by a studentship at the University of the West of England (UWE Bristol) in the UK.

+## Disclaimer

+This repository is for **research and educational purposes only**.
+It explores jailbreaking techniques to better understand and improve LLM safety.
+Misuse for bypassing safeguards or causing harm is not intended and is discouraged.
+The authors are not responsible for any misuse of this material.

 ## Updates
 - (2025-09-06) Awarded Best Paper at the 24th UK Workshop on Computational Intelligence (UKCI 2025), Edinburgh Napier University, UK.
 LinkedIn Post: [Here](https://www.linkedin.com/posts/michael-tchuindjang-38829317b_ukci2025-ai-llms-activity-7370320179379195904-bP5J)